Today: April 20 2018

 While experts debate whether art fashion designers say about their preferences: on the agenda of the history of modernism from impressionism to minimalism.

-One of the most popular areas of the world of painting, which the artist laid out complex tones into pure colors of the spectrum, both in a sunbeam refracted, and did not use black paint, has no equal in the history of art in charge of vitality and optimism.
-Just look at the sun-drenched paintings Auguste Renoir, nature and people which are imbued with happiness and peace.
-His character in the light flowing dresses echo the images show American duo Marchesa, whose elegant dresses sorbet colors could well be a walk in the afternoon in the Tuileries Gardens Renoir times.
-At Chanel fragile silhouettes of models in small hats reminiscent of the female characters from the paintings of the founder of Impressionism Edouard Manet (although he refused to participate in exhibitions), in particular the famous "Bar at the Folies-Bergere," which is not surprising, since Karl Lagerfeld - known connoisseur of the artist.
-His last joint collection prêt-à-porter for Valentino, Maria Grazia and Pierpaolo Picciolo Currie dedicated to the art of ballet, especially the "Russian Seasons" Diaghilev and choreographed by Martha Graham.
-Therefore, their model in a translucent, sometimes closed tulle dresses and flesh-colored white wide skirts with ruffles, so similar to young dancers by Edgar Degas, sealed in ballet tutus in machines.
+One of the most beloved directions in the world of painting, whose artists laid out complex tones on the pure colors of the spectrum, as in a refracted solar ray, and did not use black paint, there are no equal in the history of art in the charge of vitality and optimism.
+It is enough to look at the sun-drenched pictures of Auguste Renoir, nature and people who are imbued with happiness and peace.
+His heroines in the light fluttering dresses echo the images of the American duet Marchesa, in whose graceful dresses the sorbet could well have been strolled after lunch in the Renoir Tuileries garden.
+At Chanel, the fragile silhouettes of models in small hats were reminiscent of female characters from the paintings of the founder of Impressionism, Eduard Manet (although he refused to participate in exhibitions), in particular, the famous "Bar in the Folies-Berger", which is not surprising, as Karl Lagerfeld is a well-known connoisseur of the artist's work.
+His latest joint collection prêt-à-porter for Valentino Maria Grazia Curie and Pierpaolo Piccoli dedicated to the art of ballet, especially the "Russian Seasons" Diaghilev and the choreography of Martha Graham.
+Therefore, their models in translucent, sometimes closed body tulle dresses and white broad skirts with flounces, are similar to the small dancers of Edgar Degas, who were sealed in rehearsal tutus at ballet machines.

 Auguste Renoir.
 "Swing», 1876

 Chanel / Marchesa / Oscar de le Renta / Valentino